Forwood Preserve

 Forwood Preserve is a nature preserve in northern Delaware near Lynnfield, Delaware.
-It includes old growth Forrest and has a branch of Stoney Creek (Delaware River tributary in Delaware) in it called Fox Run (Delaware).
-It is 11 acres and is surrounded by mostly suburban development.
+It includes old growth forest, and contains a branch of Stoney Creek called Fox Run.
+It is 11 acres large, and is surrounded by mostly suburban development.
 It has one connection to Carcroft Crest Park near Stony Run Drive.

 The Forwoods were a prominent family that settled in Delaware.
 The preserve property was slated for development until neighbors rallied to save it in 1968.

 The preserve has lots of mature trees with a mixture of deciduous and evergreen trees.
 Some tree species include eastern white pine, Norway spruce, American holly, eastern hemlock, pitch pine, eastern red cedar, red maple, white oak, northern red oak, swamp oak, American beech, American sycamore, and river birch.

 History

 The property has a long history and was formerly known as the Allen Tract.
 The Friends of Forwood Preserve is an organization working to preserve and protect the area.